rachel-mclean/dig333-final-project/README.md

 * Breadboard
 * Alligator clip leads
 * Male/male jumper wires
-* USBC adaptor, if you have a Mac computer
+* USB-C adaptor, if you have a Mac computer
 * Wood, enough to build the 6 pieces in the dimensions given below (for a MacBook Pro)
 * 1 hinge
 * 6 screws